Bayesian Inference for Brain Activity from Functional Magnetic Resonance Imaging Collected at Two Spatial Resolutions: Data and methods

-Our second motivating dataset comes from an 18 year old right handed woman---``patient 2''---who presented after a general seizure.
-She was subsequently found to have a cavernous malformation (cavernoma) with chronic and subacute hemorrhage (Zabramski type I) in her left temporal lobe close to the transverse temporal gyrus and insular cortex.
-Cavernomas are a specific type of arteriovenous malformation without shunting.
-They contain closely apposed, angiogenetically immature blood vessels, typically with intralesional bleeding residuals.
-Cavernomas can be treated via microsurgical removal \cite[e.g.][]{bertalanffy2002cerebral}; if left untreated, they may lead to seizures or progressive neurological deficits upon symptomatic micro- or macrohemorrhages.
-For cavernomas in eloquent locations, presurgical fMRI is considered one option---as with brain tumors---to map the eloquent cortex noninvasively for presurgical planning and intraoperative neuronavigation.
+Our second motivating dataset comes from an 18 year old right handed woman---``patient 2''---who presented after a general seizure and was subsequently found to have a cavernoma in her left temporal lobe (see Appendix \ref{app:cavernomas} for more detail).
+For cavernomas in critical areas, presurgical fMRI is considered one option---as with brain tumors---to map brain function noninvasively for presurgical planning and intraoperative neuronavigation.
 Patient 2 was also scanned prior to surgery while performing a language processing task.
 Her standard resolution data were collected with slightly smaller $3 \times 3 \times 3.3$ mm$^3$ voxels ($64 \times 64 \times 48$ grid), and her high resolution data with $1.8 \times 1.8 \times 2.2$ mm$^3$ voxels ($120 \times 120 \times 62$ grid).
 As in this patient, cavernomas typically cause profound T2$^*$-weighted MR signal loss, with blooming into surrounding brain tissue.
 Signal loss is caused by abrupt differences in magnetic susceptibility in apposed tissues and is a common occurrence in clinical fMRI (e.g. intratumoral hemorrhages can cause similar dropout).
 We use this patient's data to illustrate our model's capacity to recover an estimate of activation in areas of such fMRI signal loss.